 - She is very close to her father.
 Her father often talks about politics with her when her two brothers are sent to bed.

 - She first spoke about education rights in September 2008 when her father took her to the local Press Club in Peshawar.
-She asked her audience “How dare the Taliban take away my basic right to education?” in a speech covered by television and newspapers of the region.
+In a speech covered by television and newspapers of the region, Malala asked her audience-

 - In 2008, a journalist, Aamer Ahmed Khan, of BBC Urdu website and his colleagues decided to cover the growing influence of Taliban over the Swat Valley.
 Their correspondent, Abdul Hai Kakar, had been in touch with Malala’s father, Ziauddin Yousafzai, to ask a schoolgirl for blogging anonymously about her life there.
 At first, a girl named Aisha agreed to write a diary; however, her parents stopped her as they feared Taliban reprisals.
 Later, Malala agreed to blog for the BBC.

 - In 2009, she engaged as a peer educator in the Institute for War and Peace Reporting’s Open Minds Pakistan youth program.

 - She posted her first entry to the BBC Urdu Blog on 3 January 2009.
 It was a hand-written note, which was scanned and e-mailed by a reporter.

 - Her blogs were published under the byline “Gul Makai” (means ‘cornflower’ in Urdu).

 - Taliban issued an edict in Mingora region of Swat banning all the girls from attending schools after 15 January 2009.